gababool/Assignment1-GU/README.txt

-For the re examination of this assignment, we changed the menu to a do while loop, we changed the looping for entering the students scores in Students, we renamed methods to more descriptive names (verbs first) and fixed the IOSCanner so that it takes input directly.
+For the re examination of this assignment, we changed the menu to a do while loop, we changed the looping for entering the students scores in Students, we renamed methods to more descriptive names (verbs first) and fixed the IOSCanner to include a string to print as a prompt.